December 3, 2016 at 4:31 pm #5243etilleyKeymaster

-I was pulled to twitter by an email this morning and happened to notice a Wall Street Journal article listed here that warned us all of “The Perils of Empathy”.
-What I read next was a PhD’s eloquent, educated, lengthy and well-written, seemingly intelligent – by all conventional accounts, explanation of why Empathy should be avoided diligently today.
+I noticed a Tweet in my email this morning that linked to a Wall Street Journal article warning us all about “The Perils of Empathy”.
+What I read next was a PhD’s eloquent, educated?, lengthy, well-written, seemingly intelligent by conventional accounts, explanation of why Empathy should be avoided diligently today.

-Thinking that the Inequity created naturally by unsustainable capitalistic policy – is somehow preferable – is a Logic Gap.
-Rich people make $3 million dollars a day for 30 years; so the notion that working hard at three jobs is going to catch you up somehow – is a Logic Gap.
+Thinking that the inequality created naturally by unsustainable capitalistic policy – is somehow preferable – is a Logic Gap.
+Rich people make $3 million dollars a day for 30 years; so the notion that working hard at three jobs is going to catch you up somehow – is pure fantasy.

 So let’s take a look at the Business Case for Empathy.

 The stats that I found within GDP (Gross Domestic Production) Reports globally, support that failings in Empathy – as seen in Inequity, cost the United States as much as $8 trillion in Export Income annually alone.

 This is the lost revenue and opportunity cost of leaving 160 million citizens unable to contribute to export production; see the bottom two quintiles (40%) in the Norton Airly summary chart here on your left taken from the 2010 U.S. Federal Reserve Budget.
 This group control nothing effectively – just 0.3% – of total U.S. Assets.